Kadigan/esp8266-remote-power-reset-switch/README.md

 You can add a pin header to "passthru" your existing power/reset switches if you want to, regardless of the solution you pick.
 It's what I did.

 I would also recommend *against* using D0 for any outputs, because it seems to fluctuate on board start-up - it does *something* on that pin, and I didn't care enough to find out *what*.
+Don't use it if you don't want spurious activations on ESP boot.

 Powering the ESP8266 up is entirely up to you - just keep in mind that if you power it from the PC you want to switch on, you'll want to hook into +5VSB so that it doesn't get killed with the rest of the system.